Fall2024-NSCC-ECampus/final-project-alerts-notification-system-JermNet/README.md

 # "AdvancedProgrammingFinal.pptx"
 The slideshow going over these APIs.
 Since this will be presented in class among other people, it isn't as detailed as the video.

+# "Mapping Cheat Sheet.pdf"
+This is a pdf document with a text example of how to use every mapping across these four apis including the paths and sample data.

 # "PROG 2200 - FinalProject.docx"
 The original instructions for the final, not required but nice to have here.